Phlebotomist, Continuing Education Workforce Certificate

 Financial Aid and Payment Options

-Courses are offered at CCBC Essex, CCBC Hunt Valley, CCBC Randallstown, and CCBC Catonsville.
+Courses are offered at CCBC Essex, CCBC Hunt Valley, and CCBC Randallstown.

 Students must consent to having blood drawn by their classmates during training.